bhits/common-libraries/README.md

 **NOTE: It is highly recommended to use the most recent releases of the most recent versions in the client projects.**

+## License
+View [license](https://github.com/FEISystems/common-libraries/blob/master/LICENSE) information for the software contained in this repository.

 ## Contact

 If you have any questions, comments, or concerns please see the [Consent2Share](https://bhits.github.io/consent2share/) project site.